MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-to-project-operations-non-stocked.md

 to: Board and Gantt Views, Resource Driven Planning, [Task Checklist Items](https://support.microsoft.com/en-us/office/use-task-checklists-in-microsoft-project-for-the-web-c69bcf73-5c75-4ad3-9893-6d6f92360e9c) and Project Scheduling Modes.
-The new scheduling capabilities are also supported by a rich set of new APIs geared towards ensuring that any programmatic operations to create, update or delete an entity in the work breakdown structure do not corrupt the calculated fields in the schedule.
+The new scheduling capabilities are also supported by a rich set of new [APIs](https://docs.microsoft.com/en-us/dynamics365/project-operations/project-management/schedule-api-preview) geared towards ensuring that any programmatic operations to create, update or delete an entity in the work breakdown structure do not corrupt the calculated fields in the schedule.

 Billing and Pricing
 -------------------

-As part of our continuing investments in Project Operations we have launch a number new capabilities in Billing and Pricing, including the following:
+As part of our continuing investments in Project Operations we have also launched a number new capabilities in Billing and Pricing, including the following:

 -   [Recording material usage on projects and project